sparrdrem/DremJS/README.md

 <code>yourusername.github.io/DremJS</code>

-Alternatively, you can also download this and upload it to your own web server (as this project is open source).
+Alternatively, you can also download this and upload it to your own web server (as this project is open source and licensed under the terms of the GNU General Public License v3).
 Just give credit for the original source code.

 (C) Innovation Inc. 2018